 The widespread deployment of 5G will be well worth the wait.
 Mobile users across the globe will gain faster connection speeds that support a range of new devices.
 Businesses will bring smarter, innovative services to the market for IoT.
 And mobile operators will solidify their position in the value chain of next-generation connectivity.

-Syniverse can help.
+Syniverse can help improve your 5G readiness.
 As a global provider of market-leading mobile solutions that simplify interoperability and interconnectivity complexities across generations of networks, we’ll make sure the transition to 5G is as smooth as possible.

 The future of connectivity is bright.
 To seize this future, mobile operators must continue to build out their 4G LTE networks now to prepare for the full-scale 5G revolution.
 An exciting age of new partnership and revenue opportunities awaits.